 Become a part of the Art and Design Community

 This community is open to undergraduate students interested in making art; viewing art; or exploring a range of design practices.
 You will be introduced to studio-based learning and foundational concepts of art and design.
 As part of our creative community, you will connect with like-minded peers, faculty, professional artists and designers through special events and activities.
-No previous experience is required, although priority will be given to students majoring in Art, Art & Technology, Design Create Change, or in any School of Architecture & Allied Arts (A&AA) department.
+No previous experience is required, although priority will be given to students majoring in Art, Art & Technology, Design Create Change, or in any College of Design department.

 Community members will generate and support activities and events including: